Ricky Kej: Other work

 In 2008 Kej received an advertising award at the One Show Awards, followed by a second advertising award at the Adfest Asia Awards in 2009.
 In 2010, he was nominated for an award at the Cannes Film Festival for his jingle for Nike.
 He was dubbed an "India Rules Artist" by TV channel VH1 in 2013.
 Kej has appeared as a guest judge on many singing reality shows in India.
 Kej is a trustee and founding member of the Majolly Music Trust.
 Their main objectives are to raise the standards of music education in India and to set up a pension fund for old and infirm musicians who are no longer able to make a livelihood from musical performances and recordings.
 In 2020, Kej was shortlisted as a finalist in two categories at the India Australia Business & Community Awards (IABCA).

-In 2020, Ricky collaborated with UNHCR and UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) to release the song “Shine Your Light”.
+In 2020, Ricky collaborated with UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) to release the song "Shine Your Light".
 The song was a collaboration between Indian artists and refugee artists who were persecuted for their love of music.
 The song was performed in four different languages (English, Dari, Farsi, and Pashto) by 24 young refugee musicians living in India, inviting listeners to celebrate humanity, togetherness, and solidarity.

-In 2022, on India’s 75th Independence Day, Ricky brought together 12 refugees from 4 nationalities to record a rendition of India’s national anthem as a tribute to India.
+In 2022, on India's 75th Independence Day, Ricky brought together 12 refugees from 4 nationalities to record a rendition of India's national anthem as a tribute to India.
 In December, he was announced as a UNHCR "Goodwill Ambassador".

 At the Asia Initiatives Gala in September 2022, Kej was also awarded with the prestigious "Ban Ki-Moon Award" by former Secretary General of United Nations, Ban Ki-Moon for this advocacy work.

-Personal life

-Ricky Kej has lived in Bengaluru, India all his life and studied at the Bishop Cottons Boys School and completed his Degree in Dental Surgery at Oxford Dental College.